About Jerónimos Monastery

-The Jeronimos Monastery (Mosteiro dos Jeronimos), also known as the Monastery of the Hieronymites, is an iconic 16th century monastery in Lisbon, and along with the nearby Tower of Belém, is one of the most visited sites in Lisbon.
+The Jerónimos Monastery (Mosteiro dos Jerónimos), also known as the Hieronymites Monastery, is an iconic 16th century monastery in Lisbon, and along with the nearby Tower of Belém, is one of the most visited sites in Lisbon.

 Later, the monastery became the final resting place for members of the Portuguese royal family.
-Vasco Da Gama and King Manuel are both now buried at the Jeronimos Monastery, along with other prominent figures such as King Sebastião, and poets Fernando Pessoa and Alexandre Herculano.
+Vasco Da Gama and King Manuel are both now buried at the Jerónimos Monastery, along with other prominent figures such as King Sebastião, and poets Fernando Pessoa and Alexandre Herculano.

 This building is appreciated for its ornate exterior and stunning Manueline architecture – the finest example of Manueline architecture in Portugal – a style that served to glorify the great ‘discoveries’ of the age.
 Especially eye-catching are the richly detailed columns carved with maritime symbols and the unique double story cloister design, housing delicately scalloped arches, twisting turrets, gargoyles and columns intertwined with leaves, vines, and knots.